More at rubyonrails.org:

 The horizontal sharding API also supports read replicas.
 You can swap the role and the shard with the connected_to API.

-ActiveRecord::Base.connected_to(role: :reading, shard: :shard_one) do
+ShardRecord.connected_to(role: :reading, shard: :shard_one) do

-Person.first # Lookup record from read replica of shard one
+Person.first # Lookup record from read replica of shard one.

 end

-7 Activating Automatic Shard Switching
+7. Activating Automatic Shard Switching

 $ bin/rails g active_record:multi_db

-Then in the file uncomment the following:
+Then in the generated config/initializers/multi_db.rb uncomment and modify the following code:

 Rails.application.configure do